 Third Edition (1864)

 I was advised to charge a shilling each (that’s 1/20th of a pound), for a print run of 20,000 copies.
 This would cover the cost of printing, publishing, and advertising.
-Since profit was not my aim, I sold them at six pence each (a hundred pence make a pound).
+Since profit was not my aim, I sold them at six pence each (240 pence make an Old English pound (12 shillings at 20 pence per shilling)).
 Very happily, 50,000 copies were sold in eight months!
 Since then, another 13,000 have been sold.
 What happened to all the money?
 I have pleasure in giving a detailed financial report here.

 [Banting here informs us of a net profit of 225 pounds and 10 shillings.
 This entire amount was donated to 12 different hospitals and charitable organisations, which are named.
 The balance left is zero.
 He then goes on with his Preface…]

 Many reports mentioned the fortune I made from selling my open letters.
 So much for that!

 Since publishing my third edition, my weight has varied by no more than about 3.4kg on both sides of 70kg.
 It varied most when I was trying to discover what made me gain weight.
 For me, sugar is the main enemy.
 Repeated experiments confirm this: If I have just 140g of sugar over a 7-day period (that’s 4 teaspoons a day), I will increase my weight by half a kilogram!
 My other ‘forbidden foods’ (bread, beer, potatoes, milk, and butter) don’t produce this kind of dramatic result.
 Hence I am a little more relaxed about eating them.
 Some people (as you can see in their letters) find that other foods make them put on weight.